slowproj/slowdash/docs/ProjectSetup.md

 $ sudo a2enmod proxy_wstunnel
 ```

-And this is the reverse proxy part of the Apache configuration, including WebSocket and considering Long Poll.
+This is the reverse proxy part of the Apache configuration, which includes WebSocket and long polling.
 ```apache
 <VirtualHost *:80>
     ProxyPreserveHost On